Apollo1840/United_Kagglers/README.md

 # 1, Frist step

-Frist we need to know the data, understand the meaning of attributes and visualize some performance and relations.
+Frist we need to <b>know the data</b>, understand the meaning of attributes and visualize some performance and relations.
 This step is helpful for us to choose and generate features, sometimes totally reform the problem.

 ## visualization